 During its February board meeting in Lexington, Ky., held in conjunction with the 2008 annual meeting, the board proposed a modest fee schedule for this upgrading process.
 A fee of $30.00 is now in effect to amend the Jockey Club papers of an AHS-approved Thoroughbred mare that is eligible to move from the Pre-Studbook to the Studbook, or alternatively from the Studbook to the Main Studbook.

 A fee of $50.00 will be charged to reissue the registration papers of AHS horses that trace back to such Thoroughbreds.
-These newly issued papers would of course reflect the upgraded studbook levels subsequent to the recent rules changes.
+These newly issued papers would, of course, reflect the upgraded studbook levels subsequent to the recent rules changes.
 Thus far the central office has fielded dozens of membership inquiries and many AHS members have taken advantage of this new opportunity.
-If you have a Hanoverian horse or line of horses that you believe may be eligible for this benefit please write or e-mail the Executive Director (email@example.com) You will be answered promptly following the necessary pedigree research.
+If you have a Hanoverian horse or line of horses that you believe may be eligible for this benefit please write or e-mail the AHS Office () You will be answered promptly following the necessary pedigree research.
 In performing this work it has been determined that a number of AHS Pre-Studbook Hanoverian mares have been eligible to move from the Pre-Studbook to the Main Studbook, bypassing the Studbook altogether.

 Non-Hanoverian F1 Warmblood Mares